-The purpose of the Refugee Studies Centre (RSC) is to build knowledge and understanding of the causes and effects of forced migration in order to help improve the lives of some of the world’s most vulnerable people.
-It was founded in 1982.
+The purpose of the Refugee Studies Centre is to build knowledge and understanding of the causes and effects of forced migration in order to help improve the lives of some of the world’s most vulnerable people

 This prominence is achieved by pursuing three interrelated activities: research, teaching and outreach.

 The RSC provides multidisciplinary, independent and critical scholarship on factors determining and resulting from the forced displacement of populations.
 The Centre drives scholarship and social scientific debates on forced migration both through its own work and by encouraging collaboration between academics from a wide range of institutions and university departments.

 The Centre’s teaching programme is designed to support and develop the next generation of scholars and thinkers, as well as to foster a culture of critical reflection within the wider humanitarian community.